alleaffengaffen/tevbox/README.md

 - Expose dev services on localhost and access them on the internet using `<port>.<tevbox_name>.technat.dev` (or whatever your zone is).
   - TLS is only supported for ports 8080, 8081, 9090, 9091, 3000 and 12000 (wildcards require custom caddy build + credentials for dns-01)
   - HTTP works for other ports as well

+In case of a failure in the cloud-init script or within Ansible, the only way to get access to the server is using the Console in the portal.
+Use the root user and the password sent to you via mail.

 ## Preconditions